hagsteel/swampdragon/docs/routers.md

 Once a model is updated, create or deleted, the BaseModelPublisherRouter will publish the updates to all channels matching the instances field values.

+# Permissions

+The following example will check if the user is signed in.

+    from swampdragon.permissions import LoginRequired

+    class FooRouter(BaseModelPublisherRouter):
+        ...
+        permission_classes = (LoginRequired(),)

+You can pass a list of verbs to ```LoginRequired(['create', 'update'])``` making it easy to do a read-only route for anonymous users